How To Mix Neem Oil For Plants – Step by Step (Video)

 Southern Ag 08722 Triple Action Neem Oil Fungicide Insecticide Miticide, Brown

 Why do we add soap?
-It will help the neem oil to be integrated with the water it is the only way to achieve it, and that is why it cannot be missing in this homemade trick.
+It will help the neem oil integrate with the water; it is the only way to achieve this, and that is why it cannot be missing in this homemade trick.

 How To Apply Neem Oil To Plants

-1- Mix the neem oil for plants with the liquid soap in the quantities indicated in the recipe.
-It is important to respect the percentages because adding more neem oil will not make the result more effective.
+1. Mix the neem oil for plants with the liquid soap in the quantities indicated in the recipe.
+Respect the percentages because adding more neem oil will not make the result more effective.
 You should mix the neem oil in a sprayer like the one we use (Order it here).

-When using neem oil for plants it is important to keep this advice in mind: it should be applied early in the morning or late in the day, avoiding at all times the central hours of the sun so that the plants do not get burned.
+When using neem oil for plants, it is important to remember this advice: it should be applied early in the morning or late in the day, avoiding the central hours of the sun at all times so that the plants do not get burned.

 Frequently Asked Questions on How to Mix Neem Oil for Plants